Reduced hours and RATs: How supermarkets plan to keep food flowing

 The woman said people should make a plan for if/when they need to self-isolate - especially with food and personal essentials.

-"My biggest tip would be to stock up now if you can afford to, on ingredients for basic meals that can be cooked by a family member who doesn't usually cook.
+"My biggest tip would be to stock up now if you can afford to, on ingredients for basic meals that can be cooked by a family member who doesn't usually cook."

 The woman said family members were sick at different times and sometimes the children prepared meals.